nextflow-io/nextflow/docs/operator.md

 *Returns: queue channel*

-The `splitJson` operator splits a JSON document from a source channel into individual records.
-If the document is a JSON array, each element of the array will be emitted.
-If the document is a JSON object, each key-value pair will be emitted as a map with the properties `key`  and `value`.
+The `splitJson` operator splits [JSON formatted](https://en.wikipedia.org/wiki/JSON) text from a source channel into individual records.

+If the source item is a JSON array, each element of the array will be emitted:

 ```{literalinclude} snippets/splitjson-array.nf
 :language: groovy